-Proposal
+Research program

-Despite being the very first among the Italian volcanoes of the Roman Magmatic Province investigated in detail by the pioneering work of Appleton (1972), and the first in which younger products belonging to a shoshonitic, leucite-free series were found associated with older leucite-bearing ultrapotassic rocks (e.g. Conticelli et al. 2010), the Roccamonfina volcano deserved much less scientific attention with respect to other Campanian volcanic districts like Somma-Vesuvius and Campi Flegrei.
-The general stratigraphic sequence, the styles of volcanic activity and the compositional variability of the feeding magmas were defined mostly during early investigations in the late XX century (e.g. Giannetti and Luhr 1983; Luhr and Giannetti 1987; Cole et al. 1992; De Rita and Giordano 1996; Giordano 1998), and the last petrological study of the volcano dates back to almost 15 years ago (Conticelli et al. 2009).
-Moreover, limited knowledges are available about the initial stages of activity and age determinations have been mainly carried out (mostly by K-Ar) on the products of the largest eruptions of the Brown Leucitic Tuff (350 ka) and the White Trachytic Tuff (331-230 ka; Rouchon et al. 2008).
+Despite being the very first among the Italian volcanoes of the Roman Magmatic Province investigated in detail by the pioneering work of Appleton (1972), the Roccamonfina volcano deserved much less scientific attention with respect to the other Campanian volcanic districts like the Mount Somma-Vesuvius and the Campi Flegrei.
+The Roccamonfina was the first volcano in which younger products belonging to a "low potassium series" (i.e. a shoshonitic, leucite-free series) were found associated with older leucite-bearing ultrapotassic rocks.
+This feature was successively recognized for many other districts of the Roman Province, with the most relevant exception represented by the Somma-Vesuvius, where an opposite trend of increasing silica undersaturation with time has been observed (e.g. Conticelli et al. 2010 and references therein).

+The Roccamonfina is a composite volcano made up of lava and pyroclastic deposits erupted during three main periods of activity, which preceded, accompanied and followed the formation of a polyphased summit caldera (e.g. De Rita and Giordano 1996).
+The general stratigraphic sequence, the styles of volcanic activity and the compositional variability of the feeding magmas were defined mostly during the early petrographic, petrological and volcanological investigations in the late XX century (e.g. Giannetti and Luhr 1983; Luhr and Giannetti 1987; Cole et al. 1992; De Rita and Giordano 1996; Giordano 1998).

+In addition, the least evolved rocks of the Roccamonfina volcano have been studied to investigate the genesis of Italian potassic and ultrapotassic magmatism (e.g. Beccaluva et al. 1991;; Conticelli et al. 2007).
+Nevertheless, except for a paper by Conticelli et al. (2009), no specific work has been addressed to investigating the petrological-volcanological evolution of the volcano, mostly as far as the very first phases of activity are concerned.
+Moreover, age determinations of the volcanic deposits have been mainly carried out (mostly using the K-Ar method) on the products of the largest eruptions, i.e. the Brown Leucitic Tuff (350 ka; Rouchon et al. 2008; Scaillet et al. 2008) and the White Trachytic Tuff (331-230 ka; Rouchon et al. 2008).

-The present research program is part of the CARG project for the redaction of the geological map of Italy at the 1:50.000 scale (sheet 417 "Teano", Scientific coordinator: Prof. Vincenzo Morra).
+The present research program is part of the CARG project for the redaction of the geological map of Italy at the 1:50.000 scale, and namely for the sheet 417 "Teano" (Scientific coordinator: Prof. Vincenzo Morra), covering the eastern half of the Roccamonfina volcano.
 The aim is to perform a detailed petrological, volcanological and geochronological investigation of the volcanic products of the Roccamonfina, in order to better define the overall volcanological and magma-genetic evolution of the volcano.